Mekrache/Traveling-salesman-problem-exact-solution-javascript/README.md

-# The exact solution of the Traveling Salesman Problem
+# The exact solution of the Traveling Salesman Problem (TSP)
 ## Introduction
 The travelling salesman problem (TSP) asks the following question: